cloud-66-internal/help.cloud66.com/_includes/how-to-guides/global-search.md

-Global search is available on all pages and searches your stacks, servers, services, containers and more across your account.
+Global search is available on all pages and searches your applications (stacks), servers, services, containers and more across your account.

 ## Basic Search

 You can type and word or phrase in the search bar at the top of each page to start your search.
 By default this will search the following:

-- Stacks
+- Applications (stacks)
 - Servers
 - Services
 - Containers